 Entity Forms

 A company has a separate legal personality from its members.
 Accordingly, a company is subject to tax on chargeable income under the ITA.
-The prevailing tax rate for income received by companies, both resident and non-resident, is 17 per cent.
+The prevailing tax rate for income received by companies, both resident and non-resident, is 17 %.

-Under the PTE scheme, from YA 2020 onwards, tax exemption will be granted on 75 per cent of the first S$10,000 of chargeable income and an exemption on 50 per cent of the next S$190,000 of chargeable income.
+Under the PTE scheme, from YA 2020 onwards, tax exemption will be granted on 75 % of the first S$10,000 of the chargeable income and an exemption on 50 % of the next S$190,000 of the chargeable income.

 Under both schemes, the remaining chargeable income (after the tax exemption) will be taxed at the applicable corporate tax rate.

 Unlike a company, a partnership does not have a separate legal personality from its partners.
 A partnership is regarded as a tax-transparent entity and the partners are then taxed on their share of income in the partnership due to them for a basis period, at their applicable income tax rates.
 If a partner is a company, the partner will be charged tax on its share of the income from the partnership at the prevailing corporate tax rate.
-As mentioned above, the tax rates for companies (whether tax-resident in Singapore or not) is 17 per cent.
-Singapore tax-resident individuals are taxed at a progressive rate currently ranging between zero and 22 per cent, depending on the amount of income received.
-Non-resident individuals, subject to certain exceptions, are subject to income tax on income accrued in or derived from Singapore at the rate of 22 per cent.
+As mentioned above, the tax rates for companies (whether tax-resident in Singapore or not) is 17 %.
+Singapore tax-resident individuals are taxed at a progressive rate that ranges from zero to 22% depending on the amount of income received.

 While an LLP is regarded as having a separate legal personality under Section 4 of the Limited Liability Partnership Act, Chapter 163A of Singapore, it is treated as a partnership for the purpose of income tax.
 Accordingly, the partners are taxed on their respective share of the income received from the LLP and the LLP itself is not subject to tax.
 In addition, the total amount of a partner’s share of capital allowances and trade losses arising from the LLP, which are set off against income from sources other than the LLP cannot generally exceed such partner’s contributed capital in the LLP (the Deduction Restriction).